jkuschner/surface_subdivision/README.md

 Notice that for step 2, we need to distinguish between new and old edges and vertices.
 This is where the `isNew` field for both Edges and Points comes into play.

 ## Final Steps

+Once the topology of the mesh is done being updated, the geometry can simply be updated by setting all of the `pos` fields in the points to the value of their `newPos` fields.
+After this step the iteration of the loop subdivsion algorithm is complete.
+From here one could either continue iterating to create an even smoother mesh, or display the mesh as it is.
+To display the mesh, two important steps need to happen:
+1. The vertex normals need to be calculated and updated in each Point
+2. The position, normal, and connectivity buffers need to be recreated and bound such that OpenGL can display the mesh.

+### Vertex normals
+To calculate the vertex normals, we take a area-weighted average of all of the face normals surrounding that vertex.
+To do this, we simply need to take the cross product of the two vectors sourced at the vertex for each adjacent face.
+The direction of the cross products is precisly the direction of each face's normal vector, and the magnitude of each cross products is directly proportional to that face's area.
+Therefore, we accumulate all of the cross products into a single vector to get the proper weighted average and normalize the result.
+All that is left to do is update the `normal` field for that Point.

+### Buffers
+To create the position and normal buffers, we iterate over all of the Points in the Mesh's `pts` vector and populate the buffers with the `pos` and `normal` value for each Point.
+Meanwhile we also set `index` field of each Point to match that Point's data location within the vector and normal buffers.

+To create the connectivity buffer, we iterate over all of the faces in the Mesh's `faces` vector and add each of the three Points' `index` fields to the buffer such that each set of 3 entries in the connectivity buffer represents a triangle.

+Once these buffers are created, all that is left to do is bind them with OpenGL and view the smooth mesh!